Throat / Mouth

 - Watchful waiting only if episodes are isolated, mild and without significant airway obstruction.

-- Fever, pain and antibiotic medications may be required.
+- Fever, pain and antibiotic medications

 - Day surgery for tonsils removal may be required for chronic airway obstruction, severe or recurrent tonsillitis.
 Diathermy, radiofrequency and coblation methods are available.